Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 - Air Force and its opponents have gone over the current 49.5-point total in three of 10 games this season.

-- The two teams combine to average 50.9 points per game, 1.4 more than the over/under in this contest.
+- UNLV and its opponents have combined to score more than 49.5 points in four of 10 games this season.

-- This contest's over/under is 1.5 points fewer than the 51 these two squads combine to give up per game in 2021.
+- Friday's total is 1.4 points lower than the two team's combined 50.9 points per game average.

-- The average total in Falcons games this season is 46.8, 2.7 points fewer than Friday's over/under of 49.5 .
+- These two squads surrender a combined 51 points per game, 1.5 more than this contest's over/under.

+- In 2021, games involving the Rebels have averaged a total of 53.1 points, 3.6 more than the set over/under in this contest.

 Air Force Stats and Trends

+- Air Force has seven wins against the spread in 11 games this season.

-- Air Force's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Air Force's games this year have eclipsed the over/under four times in 10 opportunities (40%).

+- The Falcons average 29.5 points per game, comparable to the 31.5 per contest the Rebels give up.

-- Air Force is 3-1 against the spread and 4-1 overall this season when the team notches more than 31.5 points.
+- When Air Force scores more than 31.5 points, it is 3-1 against the spread and 4-1 overall.

-- Air Force is 4-2 against the spread and 5-2 overall when the team churns out over 400.2 yards.
+- In games that Air Force piles up over 400.2 yards, the team is 4-2 against the spread and 5-2 overall.

-- The Falcons have 10 giveaways this season, while the Rebels have 16 takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.